 Air shutter settings should be adjusted by a qualified service technician at the time of installation.
 The air shutter is set at the factory for a typical minimum vent run which consists of enough horizontal vent pipe to terminate through a 2x6 wall:

-Top Vented with one 90 degree elbow and DVP-TRAP2 termination cap
+Top Vented with the required six inch minimum vertical, one 90 degree elbow and DVP-TRAP2 termination cap scenarios.
+Adjust air shutter for different vent runs.
+See Figure 9.2.